PrayogB-nutshell/New-Tab-Page/README.md

 To edit a bookmark, follow these steps:

-1. Open the `bookmarks` section in the code:
+1. Open the `bookmarks` section in the html file:

 ```html
 <div class="bookmarks">